sisl/astra-rl/docs/tutorials/customize_training/problems.md

         return self.attacker.parameters()

     def reward(self, contexts, attacks, responses):
-        # calculate your custom reward
+        # calculate your custom reward here!
+        # return a scalar value.
+Note that binary signals are not as helpful for training.
+Try to make the reward continuous from 0-1.
         return r
 ```